billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 The accessory breakout board provides access to the 12 analog input/output channels.
 Each channel can individually be configured for input (ADC) or output (DAC).
-Currently, in SpikeGLX, all channels are set for input.
+In SpikeGLX OneBoxes are configured on the `OBX Setup` tab of the main `Configuration` dialog.

 Connect it using the provided SDR (shrunk delta ribbon) cable.
 Note that one end of the cable is labeled "Camera Side" but that does not matter in